workerb-io/docs/pages/apiref/type.md

 -   **text**: A [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) that should be written to a target input field.
 -   **path**:A [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) used to identify the target element in the DOM.
 -   **options**: An optional [object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) used to control what the click function does.
 It can have the following properties:
     -   **method**: A [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) used to control how the target element is searched.
-The default value of method is 'by_text'.
+The default value of method is 'by_label'.
+If an input element is not found, a search is performed using 'by_placeholder'.
 Here are the supported values:
         -   `by_text` finds the target element by text value.
         -   `by_regex` finds the target element by regex.
         -   `by_id` finds the target element by id